xizzhu/RxLocation/README.md

 The current version works with [RxJava](https://github.com/ReactiveX/RxJava) 2.0.0 (or higher).
 If client wants to use the location services from [Play Services](https://developers.google.com/android/guides/overview), version 9.8.0 (or higher) is needed.

+If you are still using RxJava 1.x, you can easily use [RxJava2Interop](https://github.com/akarnokd/RxJava2Interop) to convert the types.

 How to Use
 ----------